Supplement your retirement "paycheck" with regular Dividend & Interest income.

 Before narrowing the discussion down to dividend stocks, let’s first consider the advantages of owning individual shares of a corporation (i.e., stocks):

-• You typically receive real monetary returns on you investment.
+- You typically receive real monetary returns on your investment.
 These payouts are normally taxed at a lower rate than other income (see Qualified Dividends below).
 Stocks are unlike mutual fund shares that may report taxable gains to you (that you may not receive) even when they lose value.

 During the first part of the twentieth century, dividends were the primary reason investors purchased stock.
-Today investors purchase stock to: make a profit by buying low and selling high, achieve stock value appreciation, and receive dividends.
-However, stocks in general continue to be a reliable investment as long as you do your homework and act like “an investor instead of a speculator” (see How to Determine What to Buy below).
+Today investors purchase stock to make a profit by buying low and selling high, achieve stock value appreciation, and receive dividends.
+However, stocks in general continue to be a reliable investment as long as you do your homework and act like “an investor instead of a speculator” (see How to Determine What to Buy in the adjacent column).

 This brings up an important point: dividends are dependent on cash flow, not reported earnings.
 Consequently, a Board of Directors could declare and pay a dividend if cash flow was strong even though the company reported a net loss.
 This would be done to show continued dividend strength and prevent a possible decline in stock price caused by a change in market perception.